Today, AEG Ogden announced the appointment of three new Directors to International Convention Centre Sydney (ICC Sydney).

 The appointments comprise Malu Barrios as the Director of Event Services, Ivan Sanhueza as the Director of Technology Services and Johnny Naofal as the Director of Building Services.
 Each are experts within their prospective fields and bring to ICC Sydney a wealth of knowledge, industry networks and best practice.

 Naofal has over 20 years’ experience as a Facilities and Operations Manager in the service sector.
-He is currently the Facilities Manager at [email protected] Prior to [email protected], Naofal held the trusted position of Security Manager of the Sydney Convention and Exhibition Centre for thirteen years, where he managed the safety of many high profile events such as the APEC Summit and the 2000 Sydney Olympics.
+He is currently the Facilities Manager at SEC@GI.
+Prior to SEC@GI, Naofal held the trusted position of Security Manager of the Sydney Convention and Exhibition Centre for thirteen years, where he managed the safety of many high profile events such as the APEC Summit and the 2000 Sydney Olympics.